The historic Wellington Hotel is a beautiful building, walking distance from Central Park and Broadway. A perfect location to explore New York City.

 In order to write about Eataly, I’d honestly have to do another post.
 Suffice it to say, I was completely overwhelmed and flabbergasted by what was held within its walls.
 It was like Italy packed up a suitcase and traveled to NYC!
 I honestly could have spent an entire day there.

 It was getting hotter as the day went on, so instead of walking back to the Wellington, we took the subway.
-We went up to Central Park for one last loop before heading to back to the hotel.
-We picked up our bags and caught the train for Philadelphia.
+We went to Central Park for one last loop before heading to back to the hotel.
+Denisa and I picked up our bags and caught the train for Philadelphia.
 There’s truly so much you can do in New York City in a short amount of time.

 I’ll be leaving Philadelphia on Thursday evening after I move my daughter into her dorm.